wdmvv/spot-on/README.md

 # Examples:
 ```
-python3.12 main.py --type album --path 'Infinite Hyperdeath' https://open.spotify.com/album/0eoB2aUIfAk7a6JBLwyZSj
+python3 main.py --type album --path 'Infinite Hyperdeath' https://open.spotify.com/album/0eoB2aUIfAk7a6JBLwyZSj
 ```
 \- will create folder 'Infinite Hyperdeath' and download album into it
 ```
-python3.12 main.py --precise https://open.spotify.com/playlist/37i9dQZF1DXcBWIGoYBM5M
+python3 main.py --precise https://open.spotify.com/playlist/37i9dQZF1DXcBWIGoYBM5M
 ```
 \- will create folder 'Downloads' and download playlist filtered by duration into it
 ```
-python3.12 main.py --sideload sideload.txt https://open.spotify.com/album/0eoB2aUIfAk7a6JBLwyZSj
+python3 main.py --sideload sideload.txt https://open.spotify.com/album/0eoB2aUIfAk7a6JBLwyZSj
 ```
 \- will use sideload.txt instead of yt search

 # More about sideload option:
 It is rather experimental, so it is not that usable (for now?), but it does work as I intended it to.
 Basically, it is a csv with any extension with ; separator, where each line has 3 parameters: track_name;type;path
 <ul>
 <li>track_name is name of the song you want to sideload.
-For instance, if you want to sideload "A.U.M.", then you have to put there either "AUM" or "A.U.M.".
-Do note that both track_name here and inside of spotify processing are sanitized, so . and , are removed, \ and / are replaced with `-`</li>
+For instance, if you want to sideload "Metal Storm/Face the Slayer", then you have to put there either "Metal Storm/Face the Slayer" or "Metal Storm-Face the Slayer".
+Do note that both track_name here and inside of spotify processing are sanitized, so \ and / are replaced with `-`</li>
 <li>type is a type of sideload - either link (aliases; link, l, url, u), or path (alias: p)</li>
 <li>path is either path or link, based on what you chose.
 Note that everything unaffected by sideload will be simply downloaded by other means, so either default or precise downloads</li>
 </ul>